lared-association/wallet/README.md

 ### Requirements

-**Node.js 10 or 12 LTS** is required to run LaRed Wallet as a web application.
+**Node.js 10 or 12 LTS** is required to run LARED Wallet as a web application.
 It is recommended to install **npm**, the Node.js package manager.
 This can be done by executing the following command:

    ```